Eric B. & Rakim: Post-breakup and legacy

 Eric B. released a self-titled solo album in 1995 on the independent label 95th Street Recordings.
 Legal issues continued to delay Rakim's solo career, but he finally released The 18th Letter in 1997.
 In 1999, Rakim's second solo album The Master was released to less favorable reviews.
 By the turn of the millennium, Eric B. was pursuing other business interests outside of music.
 Rakim signed with Dr. Dre's Aftermath label in 2000, but the expected album never materialized.
 Since then, Rakim has made guest appearances with numerous other artists such as Jay-Z ("The Watcher, Part 2"), Truth Hurts ("Addictive"), Nas, KRS-One and Kanye West ("Classic").
 In 2002, "Don't Sweat The Technique" appeared in the video game Aggressive Inline.
 In November 2009, Rakim released The Seventh Seal.

 Ownership of the duo's catalog consolidated in 1999, when PolyGram (which owned Island Records, which released Paid in Full) merged with Universal Music Group, an outgrowth of MCA Records, which owned the rest of the duo's albums.

-Eric B. & Rakim were announced as one of fifteen finalists to the Rock & Roll Hall of Fame in September 2011.
+Eric B. & Rakim were announced as one of fifteen finalists to the Rock & Roll Hall of Fame in September 2011 and were nominated for a second time in 2024.

 Reunion

-On October 20, 2016, Eric B. announced via Twitter that he and Rakim have reunited as a duo after 23 years and would tour in 2017.
+On October 20, 2016, Eric B. announced via Twitter that he and Rakim reunited as a duo after 23 years and would tour in 2017.
 This was confirmed by Eric B's business representative Uncle Louie during an interview with Rolling Stone.

 The duo's first reunion concert was held at the Apollo Theater in New York City on July 7, 2017.
 In 2018, they announced a 17-date American tour for that spring.